 Get hold of these items before heading over to the quest location, then you’ll be able to hand over everything you need without leaving the area again.

-Where to Find a House in Breath of the Wild
+Where to Find the House

 On the southern side of Hateno Village, east of the village entrance is a small area of new build houses.
 If you walk across the bridge there is an older house that is in the process of being demolished due to an extended period of vacancy.
 This is the house Link can buy.

-How to buy a House and Complete the Hylian Homeowner Quest
+How to Complete the Hylian Homeowner Quest

 Head to the back of the house and you'll spot a man wearing pink trousers.
 This is Bolson.
 Speak to him and he'll initially offer to sell you the house for 50,000 rupees, which is an incredible amount of money that you're unlikely to have.
 Thankfully this is reduced to 3,000 rupees if you agree to bring Bolson 30 wood stacks.
 This starts the Hylian Homeowner Quest.